Topout

 Seasons

-Conditions are best in the spring and fall, but because of its high elevation, Smuggler’s Notch stays relatively cool in the summer.
-The road through the notch closes at first snowfall, but it is still possible to hike in from the gate.
+Conditions are best in the spring and fall, but because of its high elevation, Smugglers' Notch stays relatively cool in the summer.
+The road through the notch closes at first snowfall, but it is still possible to hike in a mile from the gate.
+Beware of massive amount of tourists during the fall when the leaves are changing colors.

 Accommodations

-Summgler’s Notch State Park (http://www.vtstateparks.com/htm/smugglers.cfm) is the closest camping to the boulders.
+Smmuglers' Notch State Park has the closest camping to the boulders.
 The park is open from mid-May to mid-October and sites start at $16 per night.
-Reservations are recommended (802-253-4014).
-A plethora of other, pricier, accommodation options are available in Stowe.
+Reservations are recommended as it is often full during the summer.
+There are also some private campgrounds around Stowe, which also boasts many pricier accommodation options.

 Food

-Groceries and restaurants can be found in the nearby resort town of Stowe.
+Groceries and restaurants can be found in Stowe.

 Geology